Dimensions Print Smaller than they appear on Screen

 To change automatic and manual dimensions to display the same size they will print, change the default Minimum Display Size.

-In version X3 and later, this setting is a global Preference setting, affecting all plan and layout files.
+- In version X3 and newer, this setting is a global Preference setting, affecting all plan and layout files.

 To change the minimum display size for dimensions